maudnals/questions/other.md

 `X.js`:
 `import Person from 'path/to/Person.js'; // !!! for JSX to understand Person as a react component the capital letter is a must (even if the export is default so in a non-react context it can be named whatever).`

+### How is a react app architectured?
+A react app is typucally component tree:
+* one root component, the `App` component
+* a potentially infinite amount of nested child components.

 ### What's JSX?
 JSX is JS that looks like HTML.
 Compiled onto JS via Babel.